cvaldovinos/cs124-lab2/design/design.md

 <img src="Lab4ListView.png" width="732" height="603" alt="">

-Clicking the back button in any list takes you to a home screen.
+Clicking the back button in any list takes you to the home screen.
 Here you can access all of your current notes, create new ones, and perform operations on them (such as deleting and renaming).
 Our styling on this home screen was inspired by the design we built all the way back in Lab 1.
 The settings button in the top left doesn't do anything yet, but when we add authentication and note sharing in Lab 5 we'll probably place some settings behind it.